 Meet Alex Caspero

 The best Instant Pot Lentil Soup Recipe!
 Quick and easy to make, healthy and vegan.
-A must-save for weeknight meals.
+With directions for both stovetop and the slow cooker.
+This lentil soup is a must-save for weeknight meals.

 This is the time of year where my Instant Pot is always on my kitchen counter.
 Between quick soups for dinner or making a big pot of beans, my pressure cooker is a must-have for simple, weeknight meals.